lapsumchan/MVMR-cML-SuSiE/README.md

 # Use grep to find ids that start with "met-d"
 metd.idx <- grep("^met-d", ao$id)
 exposure.ids <- ao$id[metd.idx]

+# Make the ids in alphabetical order (to match the ordering of summary statistics given by `TwoSampleMR` package, i.e., `mvdat` in step 2 of our method)
+exposure.ids <- sort(exposure.ids)
 ```

 As for AD summary statistics, we will be using the largest AD cohort by Bellenguez et al.<sup>[3]</sup>, which is also available in [OpenGWAS](https://gwas.mrcieu.ac.uk/datasets/ebi-a-GCST90027158/).
 The corresponding ID is given by: